 Credit Repair Blog Series: Part 1

-As bankruptcy attorneys practicing throughout Orange County, Los Angeles, and Riverside, one of the most common questions we encounter from our clients is whether their credit can be repaired, and how long it will take.
-In this next series of blogs, the attorneys at The Law Offices of Chen & Tran will address this specific issue and help our clients better understand the mysteries surrounding credit repair.
+As bankruptcy attorneys practicing throughout Orange County, Los Angeles, and Riverside, one of the most common questions we encounter from our clients is whether their credit is repairable, and how long it will take.
+Here, the attorneys at The Law Offices of Chen & Tran will address this specific issue and help our clients better understand the mysteries surrounding credit repair.

 What Is A Credit Score?